vvasu10903/RepData_PeerAssessment1/PA1_template.md

 ## Synopsis

-This assignment will be described in multiple parts.
-You will need to write a report that answers the questions detailed below.
-Ultimately, you will need to complete the entire assignment in a single R markdown document that can be processed by knitr and be transformed into an HTML file.
+This assignment presents the analysis of data about personal movement using activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up.
+These type of devices are part of the "quantified self" movement - a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
+We are given a large amount of data from a personal activity monitoring device.
+The data represents the number of steps taken by an anonymous individual reported every 5-minute interval over 24 hours in a day.
+The total data was collected over two months or 61 days.

+This report analyzes the data using R and answers several multipart questions as part of this assignment.

 ## Questions

+#### Loading the data

-* Load the data into a data frame from the provided csv file and explore the structure and various column heading. csv file was already unzipped and available in the source directory.
+* Load the data into a data frame from the provided csv file and explore the structure and various column heading. "csv" file was already unzipped and available in the source directory.

 ```r